dotnet/dotnet-monitor/documentation/authentication.md

 # Authentication

-Authenticated requests to `dotnet-monitor` help protect sensitive diagnostic artifacts from unauthorized users and lower privileged processes. `dotnet-monitor` can be configured to use either [Windows Authentication](#windows-authentication) or via an [API Key](#api-key-authentication).
+Authenticated requests to `dotnet monitor` help protect sensitive diagnostic artifacts from unauthorized users and lower privileged processes. `dotnet monitor` can be configured to use either [Windows Authentication](#windows-authentication) or via an [API Key](#api-key-authentication).
 It is possible, although strongly not recommended, to [disable authentication](#disabling-authentication).

 > **NOTE:** Authentication is not performed on requests to the metrics endpoint (by default, http://localhost:52325).

-The recommended configuration for `dotnet-monitor` is to use [API Key Authentication](#api-key-authentication) over a channel [secured with TLS](./enabling-ssl.md).
+The recommended configuration for `dotnet monitor` is to use [API Key Authentication](#api-key-authentication) over a channel [secured with TLS](./enabling-ssl.md).

 ## Windows Authentication
-We only recommend using Windows Authentication if you're running `dotnet-monitor` as a local development tool on Windows; for all other environments using an [API Key](#api-key-authentication) is recommended.
+We only recommend using Windows Authentication if you're running `dotnet monitor` as a local development tool on Windows; for all other environments using an [API Key](#api-key-authentication) is recommended.

-Windows authentication doesn't require explicit configuration and is enabled automatically when running `dotnet-monitor` on Windows.
-When available, dotnet-monitor will authorize any user authenticated as the same user that started the `dotnet-monitor` process.
+Windows authentication doesn't require explicit configuration and is enabled automatically when running `dotnet monitor` on Windows.
+When available, dotnet-monitor will authorize any user authenticated as the same user that started the `dotnet monitor` process.
 It is not possible to disable Windows authentication.

-> **NOTE:** Windows authentication will not be attempted if you are running `dotnet-monitor` as an Administrator
+> **NOTE:** Windows authentication will not be attempted if you are running `dotnet monitor` as an Administrator

 ## API Key Authentication
-An API Key is the recommended authentication mechanism for `dotnet-monitor`.
-To enable it, you will need to generate a secret key, update the configuration of `dotnet monitor`, and then specify the API Key in the Authorization header on all requests to `dotnet-monitor`.
+An API Key is the recommended authentication mechanism for `dotnet monitor`.
+To enable it, you will need to generate a secret key, update the configuration of `dotnet monitor`, and then specify the API Key in the Authorization header on all requests to `dotnet monitor`.

-> **NOTE:** API Key Authentication should only be used when [TLS is enabled](#) to protect the key while in transit. `dotnet-monitor` will emit a warning if authentication is enabled over an insecure transport medium.
+> **NOTE:** API Key Authentication should only be used when [TLS is enabled](#) to protect the key while in transit. `dotnet monitor` will emit a warning if authentication is enabled over an insecure transport medium.

 ### Generating an API Key

-The API Key you use to secure `dotnet-monitor` should be a 32-byte cryptographically random secret.
-You can generate a key either using `dotnet-monitor` or via your shell.
-To generate an API Key with `dotnet-monitor`, simply invoke the `generatekey` command:
+The API Key you use to secure `dotnet monitor` should be a 32-byte cryptographically random secret.
+You can generate a key either using `dotnet monitor` or via your shell.
+To generate an API Key with `dotnet monitor`, simply invoke the `generatekey` command:

 ```powershell
 dotnet-monitor generatekey
 ```

 The output from this command will display the API Key formatted as an authentication header along with its hash and associated hashing algorithm.
-You will need to store the `ApiKeyHash` and `ApiKeyHashType` in the configuration for `dotnet-monitor` and use the authorization header value when making requests to the `dotnet-monitor` HTTPS endpoint.
+You will need to store the `ApiKeyHash` and `ApiKeyHashType` in the configuration for `dotnet monitor` and use the authorization header value when making requests to the `dotnet monitor` HTTPS endpoint.

 ```yaml
 Authorization: MonitorApiKey Uf6Yq8ZGkcn+ltq2QLHxuXpKA6/Q5VH5Mb5aSIJBxRc=